arminms/high-performance-data-science-with-modern-cpp/xeus-cling/01-the-basics.md

 When building a binary, you usually specify the include directories and the library path of third-party libraries in the build tool.
 The library will be loaded upon binary execution.

-xeus-cling is slightly different, it allows you to specify both include directories and library path, however you need to load the library explicitly.
+[`Xeus-Cling`](xref:xeus-cling) is slightly different, it allows you to specify both include directories and library path, however you need to load the library explicitly.
 This is done with special pragma commands that you can use in a code cell in a Jupyter Notebook:

 ```{code} cpp
 #pragma cling add_include_path("include/directory")